 OCS 102 is the second semester of a two-year longitudinal course and meets formally every week throughout the semester.
-It is designed to teach students how to perform a history and physical exam as dictated by the body systems covered by other sections, continue to develop appropriate communication with patients, and integrate the use of osteopathic principles and practices into patient care.
-The four primary areas of focus in the OCS 102 curriculum are professional communication; physical examination skills; medical record documentation; osteopathic manipulative medicine diagnostic and treatment skills; and spirituality in medicine.
+It is designed to teach students how to perform a history and physical exam as dictated by the body systems covered by the other ongoing simultaneous sections.
+This course will allow for the continued development of appropriate communication with patients and integration of the use of osteopathic principles and practices into patient care.
+The four primary areas of focus in the OCS 102 curriculum are professional communication; physical examination skills and medical record documentation; osteopathic manipulative medicine diagnostic skills; and integrating spirituality in medicine.